GIScience/gis-training-resource-center/content/Modul_2/en_qgis_basic_data_processing.md

 ## Geo features and attributes

-Each vector layer consists of geometric elements (points, lines or polygons) and an __attribute table__.
-The attribute table contains information on each element of the layer.
+Each vector layer consists of geometric features (points, lines or polygons) and an __attribute table__.
+The attribute table contains information on each feature in the layer.
 The information is stored in rows and columns in the attribute table.
-Each __row__ in the table represents a __feature__, while __columns__ store specific __attributes__.
-This table facilitates searching, selection, sorting, filtering, and editing of features.
+Each __row__ in the table represents a __feature__, while __columns__ store __attributes__ of that feature.
+You can use the attribute table to search, sort, filter, edit and select data.

 ```{figure} /fig/en_vector_data_overview.drawio.png